 - 1.1.
 Since October 2016, Westminster City Council has been securing for carbon offsetting from new development through planning obligations to ensure that new development is acceptable in planning terms by fully addressing its associated carbon footprint. - 1.2.
-In September 2019, Westminster City Council declared a Climate Emergency and set ambitious targets for the city to be carbon neutral by 2040.
-Carbon offset funds provide an important resource for helping to support Westminster's carbon neutral ambitions. - 1.3.
+In September 2019, Westminster City Council declared a Climate Emergency and set ambitious targets for the city to achieve net zero carbon emissions by 2040.
+Carbon offset funds provide an important resource for helping to support these ambitions. - 1.3.
 This guidance provides some background to Westminster's carbon offset fund, outlining the process for collecting carbon offset funds and the City Council's criteria for allocating funds to local carbon saving projects, in accordance with Greater London Authority (GLA) guidance and Westminster's carbon reduction targets.